Appboy/DemoForConnectedContentAPI/README.md

 2. `git push heroku develop:master`
 3. Run `python manage.py seed_redis` from a Heroku console
 4. Visit your application, confirm it works

+Our ninth test:

+- 10k concurrent users
+- 5 minutes of about 38k requests per minute = 190k requests
+- Response time went down to 34ms

+WOW!
+Let's see if we can handle the 15k users with Redis!

+Our last test:

+- 15k concurrent users
+- 5 minutes of about 51k requests per minute = 255k requests
+- Response time went back up, but only to 1.4s

+At this point, by looking at the Heroku metrics page, we're probably hitting peak concurrency on the dynos (note their load is extremely high).
+This shows though, that we can handle nearly 1,000 requests per second with a single Redis instance and two standard dynos.
+That's pretty good scale for a cheap Heroku deployment!